-The Stanford Student Space Initiative is the largest project-based engineering group at Stanford with over 200 active members.
+The Stanford Student Space Initiative is the largest project-based engineering group at Stanford with over 300 active members.
 We build and launch high-altitude balloons, rockets, and satellites -- we're even building a DNA synthesizer for microgravity.
-In addition to writing code as the lead developer for the balloons team, managing other programmers underneath me, I am the head of our operations team.
+Having run the organization as co-president and worked in other leadership roles, I now focus on writing code as the lead developer for the balloons team, managing other programmers underneath me.

 As co-president, I'm responsible for pushing us towards our vision: to train the next generation of leaders in the space industry.
 That means -- as well as day-to-day leadership and being the face of SSI to organizations ranging from venture capitalists to NASA, I'm always finding ways to grow our presence on the world stage.